Cash

-In economics, cash is money in the physical form of currency, such as banknotes and coins.
+Cash is money in the tangible form of currency, such as banknotes and coins.

 In book-keeping and financial accounting, cash is current assets comprising currency or currency equivalents that can be accessed immediately or near-immediately (as in the case of money market accounts).
 Cash is seen either as a reserve for payments, in case of a structural or incidental negative cash flow, or as a way to avoid a downturn on financial markets.